UPDATE: All Models are in Stock Now for Xmas!

 Which Rise and Backsweep is Best for Me?

-Rise: Generally, a higher rise (30mm) gives you a more relaxed riding position.
-This is preferred by long-distance bike-packing riders as well as those who need some extra room to move around the bike—such as enduro, downhill, and trail riders.
+Rise:Â Generally, a higher rise (30mm) gives you a more relaxed riding position.
+This is preferred by long-distance bike-packing riders as well as those who need some extra room to move around the bike on descents.
 A lower rise (flat bar) is generally more helpful for climbing, so it is popular with XC riders and those who like a more aggressive over-the-bar position.

 Backsweep: Until now, all of our bars have had a 9-degree backsweep (5 degrees on the flat bar).
-This is the most common back sweep, and if you are riding with the bars that came with your bike, most likely, it is 9 degrees.
+This is the most common back sweep, and if you are riding with the bars that came with your bike, it is most likely 9 degrees.
 A bigger backsweep gives you a more natural hand position and can help reduce hand and wrist fatigue.
 This is a perfect option for long endurance rides, bikepacking adventures or for riders with existing wrist injuries or who just prefer a more relaxed position.
-For aggressive trails, the 9-degree standard gives more direct control.
+For technical riding, the 9-degree standard gives more direct control.Â